How to Level Ground for a Pool

-- Ensure the area is at least 6 feet away from any receptacles or large obstacles.
+- Ensure the area is at least 6 feet away from any large obstacles.

 - Avoid leveling the ground for a pool near any septic lines, power lines, or cables.

-STEP 1: Determine your location and remove any large rocks or debris.
+STEP 1: Determine the pool’s location and remove any large rocks or debris.

-The first step in leveling for above-ground pools is for the homeowner to choose the flattest area in the yard that’s away from large trees, receptacles, power lines, sewage lines, or cables.
-They’ll want to ensure that the ground is firmly packed with soil sturdy enough for the above-ground pool of your choice.
-Next, use a rake to remove any large debris or rocks from the area that could damage the pool.
-Then, use a shovel, tarp, or sod cutter to remove grasses and other vegetation in the area.
-Using a wheelbarrow, remove debris from the worksite.
+The first step in leveling for above-ground pools is for the homeowner to choose the flattest area in the yard that’s away from large trees, power lines, sewage lines, or cables.
+They’ll want to ensure that the ground is firmly packed with soil sturdy enough for the above-ground pool.
+Next, they’ll use a rake to remove any large debris or rocks from the area that could damage the pool.
+Then, they’ll use a shovel, tarp, or sod cutter to remove grasses and other vegetation in the area.
+Using a wheelbarrow, they will remove debris from the worksite.
 If there is a significant or unmanageable amount of debris, hiring a professional for clearing land costs about $3,374—a cost that may be well worth it if the homeowner doesn’t have the time or skills to tackle this project themselves.

-STEP 2: Place 2x4s on the site and place a level on top.
+STEP 2: Identify high points using 2x4s with a level on top.

-Place 2×4 planks from the center of the pool site to the outer edge, using as many planks as needed to reach the border.
-Place a level on top of each 2×4.
-Use the levels as guides of where each part of the site is not level.
-Use stakes to mark these spots before starting to dig.
+Homeowners will want to place 2×4 planks from the center of the pool site to the outer edge, using as many planks as needed to reach the border.
+They will then place a level on top of each 2×4 and use the levels as guides of where each part of the site is not level.
+Finally, they will use stakes to mark these spots before starting to dig.

-Do not attempt to eyeball the level of the ground.
-Being off even by an inch or two could have severe consequences for the above-ground pool.
+Homeowners will not want to attempt to eyeball the level of the ground.
+Being off even by 1 to 2 inches could have severe consequences for the above-ground pool.
 There’s also the option of using stakes and twine, placing the level on top of the string to ensure the ground is level.
-Place one stake at the center of the site and one at the outer edge, then tie twine between the stakes.
+Homeowners will place one stake at the center of the site and one at the outer edge, then tie twine between the stakes.

 STEP 3: Add or take away soil until the ground is level.

-After it’s clear where the ground is unlevel, it’s time to use a shovel to level the ground.
+After it’s clear where the ground is unlevel, it’s time for the homeowner to use a shovel to level ground for pool installation.
 This part is tedious as the soil needs to be taken out or added one scoop at a time.
-First, find the deepest spot of the site.
+First, the homeowner will find the deepest spot of the site.
 This depth is where the rest of the ground will need to be leveled out to meet.

 STEP 4: Repeat the process until the entire area is flat.

-Continue taking away soil until the entire area is flat.
+Homeowners will want to continue taking away soil until the entire area is flat.
 It’s more effective to remove dirt from the raised areas rather than add new dirt to the lower level areas.
-Continue moving the 2x4s to ensure all areas of the pool site are level.
-If the area is in the shape of the circle, use a 2×4 to rotate it 360 degrees from the center to the outer edge.
+They’ll then continue moving the 2x4s to ensure all areas of the pool site are level.
+If the area is in the shape of the circle, they’ll want to use a 2×4 to rotate it 360 degrees from the center to the outer edge.
 The ground is considered even once the level stays consistent throughout the rotation.

 STEP 5: Rake any remaining rocks or debris and tamp the ground.

-Once the ground is leveled, use the rake or lawn roller to go through the area again to remove any rocks or debris that surfaced during the leveling process.
-After the area is free of debris, use a hose to moisten the soil.
+Once the ground is leveled, the homeowner will use the rake or lawn roller to go through the area again to remove any rocks or debris that surfaced during the leveling process.
+After the area is free of debris, they’ll use a hose to moisten the soil.
 This will take about an hour of low-pressure watering.
-Once the area is moist, use a hand tamper or a rolling tamper to compress the surface.
+Once the area is moist, the homeowner can use a hand tamper or a rolling tamper to compress the surface.

 After compacting, there’s the option to completely smooth the area out with sand.
-However, it’s essential to refer to the above-ground pool’s instructions before taking this step.
+However, it’s essential for homeowners to refer to the above-ground pool’s instructions before taking this step.

-After the ground is leveled, it’s time to learn how to install the above-ground pool.
-Follow the manufacturer’s instructions to install the pool correctly or contact a pool professional for assistance.
+After the ground is leveled, it’s time for the homeowner to learn how to install an above-ground pool.
+It’s vital to follow the manufacturer’s instructions to install the pool correctly or contact a pool professional for assistance.
 They will know the best way to level ground for a pool that won’t cause issues for the pool liner.
 Even if this increases the project budget, the cost of an above-ground pool is still more affordable than the cost of building a pool below the ground.
 Homeowners can contact a landscaping company to spray the area with herbicides or fungicides to keep growth at a minimum around the pool.
 If the area for the pool is still uneven, a professional can assess any damage and work to level the ground for a pool.